Statement of Intent for Promoting Equality

 What are the different types of support available for children with SEND in Annfield Plain Junior School?

-Class teacher input via excellent targeted classroom teaching also known as Quality First Teaching.
+Class teacher input, as well as targeted classroom teaching, also known as Quality First Teaching.
 For your child this would mean:

 - That the teacher has the highest possible expectations for your child and all pupils in their class;